 was developed by Recipient independently of any Confidential Information it receives from Discloser; or

-is required to be disclosed in a judicial or administrative proceeding after, but not limited to, giving Discloser as much advance notice as practical of the possibility of disclosure to allow Discloser to stop such disclosure or obtain a protective order concerning such disclosure.
+is required to be disclosed in a judicial or administrative proceeding after giving Discloser as much advance written notice as practical of the possibility of disclosure to allow Discloser to stop such disclosure or obtain a protective order concerning such disclosure; or

+was lawfully in Recipient’s possession before receipt from Discloser as evidenced in writing.

 Equitable Relief.
 Reuters and ECT agree that money damages would not be a sufficient remedy for breach of this Agreement.
 Accordingly, in addition to all other remedies that either party may have, a party may be entitled to specific performance and injunctive or other equitable relief as a remedy for any breach of this Agreement.